 This research is a direct response to a social and sport industry need.
 Sporting organisations around the world, including the AFL, have made public commitments to eliminate homophobia from their sport.
 Until now, there has been little research into the best way to do this.

-This will be the first time that educational programs are developed and then tested for effectiveness in changing homophobic behaviour.
+This will be the first time that preventative programs are developed and then tested for effectiveness in changing homophobic behaviour.
 Stand Up Events is excited to be able to help solve this important problem at home and around the world.